abdullahmehboob20s/ReactShopGrupp10/README.md

 ```

 4. Test the website and make sure it is working properly.
 Done!

-TLDR: Fix conflicts on your local working branch BEFORE merging into Main branch.
-By doing so, hopefully it will result in less headache. =)

 # Getting Started with Create React App